anonymoose2/logistic_growth/README.md

 ![627252cc-c605-4bf3-bed9-bb4f77de16fb](https://github.com/anonymoose2/logistic_growth/assets/150136026/652d1bc4-3dfb-4781-86c1-f86eaef39a68)

-N0 <- exp(6.8941709) #intercept of the 1st regression e^N0

-r <- 0.0100086 #gradient of the 1st regression

-K <- 6.00e+10 #intercept of 2nd regression

-graph to show how prediction fits to model

 **2) (10 points) Use your estimates of N0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.